-President Mauricio Macri’s publicity machine is in overdrive and several key meetings this week have sured up internal support for his economic direction.
-On Friday, the Central Bank sold US$1.1 billion in reserves and the dollar surged passed 24 pesos to end the day 23.70.
+President Mauricio Macri’s publicity machine is in overdrive and several key meetings this week have shored up internal support for his government's economic direction.
+On Friday, the Central Bank sold US$1.1 billion in reserves and the dollar surged passed 24 pesos, ending the day at 23.70.

-The fall-out over the slump in the value of the peso and his government’s sudden announcement that Argentina will seek to secure a line of finance with the International Monetary Fund (IMF), finds the head of state cornered, at least according to one major European publication which described the peso as in a state of “collapse”.
+The fall-out over the slump in the value of the peso and the Macri government’s sudden announcement that Argentina will seek a line of finance with the International Monetary Fund (IMF), finds the head of state cornered, at least according to one major European publication, which also described the peso as in a state of “collapse”.

-Like Carrió, other coalition partners have made it well known to the president, both publicly and privately, that the coalition’s middle-class voter base cannot continue bearing the brunt of his ambitions to increase economic growth at the expense of combatting inflation.
+Other coalition partners have made it well known to the president, both publicly and privately, that Cambiemos' middle-class voter base cannot continue bearing the brunt of his ambitions to increase economic growth at the expense of combating inflation.

 The National Cambiemos Workgroup, which met on Monday, “ratified” the government’s “political, economic and social pathway, while admitting to difficulties in obtaining the results that Argentines deserve”, UCR president and Governor of Mendoza province, Alfredo Cornejo, told reporters.

 Macri also met with his inner circle — including Buenos Aires governor María Eugenia Vidal and City Mayor Horacio Rodríguez Larreta — promising the continued financing of big public works projects in their districts.
-The omnipresent Cabinet Chief Marcos Peña was also in attendance, accompanied by his highly-questioned number twos Mario Quintana and Gustavo Lopetegui.
+Cabinet Chief Marcos Peña also attended, accompanied by his highly-questioned number twos Mario Quintana and Gustavo Lopetegui.

-The Macri administration is battling on a number of fronts.
-Treasurer Nicolás Dujovne continued in Washington on Friday hashing out a “stand by” financing deal with IMF.
+For his part, Treasurer Nicolás Dujovne continued Friday in Washington to hash out a “stand by” financing deal with the IMF.
 Economists agree that the prospects of Argentina securing an IMF loan free of major austerity demands are remote.

-Undoubtedly this week’s main development in the crisis was Macri’s sudden appearance on television screens around midday on Tuesday to announce in a virtual national broadcast: “Faced with his new situation I’ve decided to begin conversations with the IMF to grant us a line of financial support.
+Undoubtedly this week’s main event was Macri’s sudden appearance on television screens around midday Tuesday to announce, in a virtual national broadcast: “Faced with his new situation I’ve decided to begin conversations with the IMF to grant us a line of financial support.
 A few minutes ago I spoke with (IMF Managing Director) Christine Lagarde and she confirmed to me that as from today we will be working on an agreement.”
 This announcement was the first Argentine request for an IMF loan since 2003 (by Néstor Kirchner in the first months of his presidency).

 IMF chief Christine Lagarde said she is ready to aid Argentina and wants talks on a financing package to be finalised quickly.